shah314/BPR/README.md

 The implementation requires python3, pandas and numpy.
 The dimensionality can be changed in util.py.
 Currently it uses a dimensionality of 50 and 10 iterations.
 For larger dimensionality and more number of iterations, it might be useful if there is an access to a cluster of servers or a GPU.

-The hit rate @ position 10 is around **71%** (on a 30% test set) on the MovieLens [2] data set with 600 users, 9000 movies and 100,000 ratings.
+The hit rate @ position 10 is around **71%** (on a 30% test set) (the hit rate was initially 51% but I was able to do some experimentation and improve this to 71%) on the MovieLens [2] data set with 600 users, 9000 movies and 100,000 ratings.
 The data is uploaded to the data folder for convenience.

 The MovieLens data sets can be found on the [MovieLens Web Page](https://grouplens.org/datasets/movielens/).